Protein tandem repeats: Function

-Some well-known examples of proteins with tandem repeats are collagen, which plays a key role in the arrangement of the extracellular matrix; alpha-helical coiled coils having structural and oligomerization functions; leucine-rich repeat proteins, which specifically bind a number of globular proteins by their concave surfaces; and zinc-finger proteins, which regulate the expression of genes by binding DNA.
+Some well-known examples of proteins with tandem repeats are collagen, which plays a key role in the arrangement of the extracellular matrix; alpha-helical coiled coils having structural and oligomerization functions; leucine-rich repeat proteins, which specifically bind some globular proteins by their concave surfaces; and zinc-finger proteins, which regulate the expression of genes by binding DNA.

 Tandem repeat proteins frequently function as protein-protein interaction modules.
 The WD40 repeat is a prime example of this function.

 Distribution in proteomes

 Tandem repeats are ubiquitous in proteomes and occur in at least 14% of all proteins.
 For example, they are present in almost every third human protein and even in every second protein from Plasmodium falciparum or Dictyostelium discoideum.
 Tandem repeats with short repetitive units (especially homorepeats) are more frequent than others.

 Annotation methods

 Protein tandem repeats can be either detected from sequence or annotated from structure.
 Specialized methods were built for the identification of repeat proteins.